microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-2/solution.md

 chroma_address = client.get_secret("CHROMA-DB-ADDRESS").value
 ```

-Next, we initialize a Chroma client, test its health and then create an aptly named collection:
+Next, we initialize a Chroma client.
+Using the `client.heartbeat()`-method, we ping the Chroma API to test its health.
+Finally, we use the `client.create_collection()`-method to create an aptly named collection for storing our documents and embeddings:

 ```Python
 # init chroma client